-New order mining rights were granted and registered.
+New order mining rights were granted and subsequently registered on 22 August 2008.

-The stratigraphy of the Witbank Coalfield consists of five seams numbered from oldest to youngest: No 5 to No 1 seam.
+The stratigraphy of the Witbank Coalfield consists of five seams numbered from oldest to youngest: No 1 to No 5 seam.
 The seams vary in thickness from less than 0.5 metres to over 6 metres and do not exceed 300 metres in depth from surface.
 The coal seams dip at less than 5 degrees.
 However, coal seam morphology and qualities may be locally influenced by basement topography, surface weathering and intrusion of dolerite dykes and sills.
 The coal qualities vary both within and between individual coal seams.
 Low quality coals, suitable for the local steam coal market, have a calorific value of between 18 to 22Mj/kg, whereas the high quality export steam coal has a calorific value of greater than 27Mj/kg.
 The Goedgevonden open-cut mine is expected to produce about 3.2 million additional tonnes annually for export and 3.4 million tonnes a year for domestic thermal generation coal.
 The planned stripping ratio is between 3.35:1 and 1.85:1 in the early years of production.
-Using a mining contractor, Xstrata SA started mining on the Goedgevonden property at a rate of 1 million tonnes a year (run-of-mine).
+Using a mining contractor, Xstrata SA started mining on the Goedgevonden property at a rate of 1 million tonnes a year (run-of-mine), which has been steadily increasing.